OpenLHS/Distrib_analysis/README.md

 # Distrib_analysis
-Distributed analysis example using R
+Distributed analysis examples and code using R

 ## Background and details
 The origin and fundamentals can be found in this paper : https://medinform.jmir.org/2025/1/e71249